-Below is the platform architecture diagram aimed to address the aforementioned interconnected layers.
+Below is the platform architecture diagram aimed to address the interconnected layers.
 The architecture has multiple components and consensuses to address the complexity and variety of requirements.

 Components in the diagram are clickable, the links will lead you to respective definitions.

-Clouds and Their Federations¶
+Clouds and their federations¶

 Clouds organize and unify software capabilities, hardware capacities, and the financial and legal liability of nodes to ensure seamless operation of business services.
 The Insolar Platform transparently connects multiple clouds and each cloud is governed independently, e.g., by a community, company, industry consortia, or national agency.
 Thus, multiple clouds can unite into a federation on the Insolar network.